appbead/webkit-wiki/Building-QtWebKit-on-OS-X.md

 brew install ninja
 ```

+### Warning

+Mono.framework presence on build machine is known to deceive CMake into using its headers for libraries like libpng and sqlite.
+It leads to crashes when using built QtWebKit.
+Please remove it before proceeding to the next step.

 ### Building

 If you don't have `qmake` in your `$PATH`, you must provide the path to it via `-DCMAKE_PREFIX_PATH`: